hirokiky/foomn/docs/overview.rst

 Overview
 ========

-Core implementation of a URI shortening service named 'foomn'. foomn is one of open source distributed URI shortening service.
+Core implementation of a URL shortening service named 'foomn'. foomn is one of open source distributed URL shortening service.

 core
 ====

 This foomn project is for implementing of core features.
-It will solve shorten URIs and cooperate with another nodes.
+It will solve shorten URLs and cooperate with another nodes.
 Features like tracking user accesses should be provided by some another projects.
 This foomn project only provide some hook points to be able to